Key facts

 - SEG income: Export surplus electricity to the grid for 4-15p/kWh

-Total annual savings with solar + EV charger: £1,500–£2,500 depending on your driving habits and electricity use.
+Total annual savings with solar panels with EV charging: £1,500–£2,500 depending on your driving habits and electricity use.
 Combined payback period: 5-7 years.

-Check for free solar first: If you receive qualifying benefits, the ECO4 scheme may cover solar panels completely free.
+Check funded solar first: If you receive qualifying benefits, the ECO4 scheme may cover the cost of solar panels.
 Check your eligibility before paying out of pocket.